Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-introduction.rst

 within the same smart contract can be cumbersome for developers and adds complexity.
 We need a process that converts CCD into a token (named wCCD) that is ``CIS-2`` compliant so dApps can interact with it easily.
-For example, decentralized exchanges depend on the wCCD token because the wCCD token allows you to trade your CCD for other ``CIS-2`` tokens seamlessly.
+For example, decentralized exchanges depend on the wCCD token because the wCCD token can be traded with other ``CIS-2`` tokens.

 Wrapping CCD refers to the process of converting the native currency CCD into a ``CIS-2`` compliant token (wCCD) at a 1:1 ratio by sending CCD to the wCCD smart contract and getting wCCD in return.
-You send some CCD to the ``wrap`` function in the wCCD smart contract and it mints the same amount of wCCD tokens to your specified receiver address. wCCD is a token minted(created) by the wCCD smart contract when you invoke the ``wrap`` function.
+The ``wrap`` function accepts an amount of CCD and mints(creates) the same amount of wCCD tokens.
+It takes a receiving address as the parameter and transfers the minted amount of wCCD tokens to this receiver.

-Unwrapping CCD refers to the opposite process of converting the ``CIS-2`` compliant wCCD token at a 1:1 ratio back to the native currency CCD by burning the wCCD token in the wCCD smart contract and getting CCD in return.
+Unwrapping CCD refers to the opposite process of converting the ``CIS-2`` compliant wCCD token at a 1:1 ratio back to the native currency CCD by burning(destroying) the wCCD token in the wCCD smart contract and getting CCD in return.
-You invoke the ``unwrap`` function in the wCCD smart contract with the amount of wCCD that you want to burn and the wCCD smart contract sends the same amount in CCD back to your specified address while burning your wCCD tokens. wCCD is burned(destroyed) by the wCCD smart contract when you invoke the ``unwrap`` function.
+The ``unwrap`` function takes the amount of tokens to unwrap and burns(destroys) them before transferring the same amount of CCD to the receiver.

 The circulating supply of the wCCD token is backed 1:1 by the CCD balance on the wCCD smart contract.